 When you generate your output you then select the corresponding include options in the Publish options to include or exclude the items tagged with those options from your published output.

 You can tag both topics and content within topics with include options.
+Different methods are used in each case.

 •Topics are tagged with Change > Include in Builds in Project > Manage Topics.